gaurav00700/FineTuning-VisionLanguageModel-LLaVa/README.md

 ## 🔮 Future Improvements

 * [ ] Further experiments with finetuning different layers
+* [ ] Hyperparameter tuning using optimization technique such Grid search, random search or Bayesian Optimization
-* [ ] Support for exporting models to GGUF/llama.cpp
+* [ ] Support for exporting models to GGUF/llama.cpp for local serving of VLM through Ollama/lamma.cpp and vLLM
 * [ ] Add a UI-based inference tool for visualization

 ---